nRewik/nrewik-jekyll-blog/_drafts/2015-11-04-Flux-in-Swift.md

 tag: programming swift design-pattern
 ---

-Flux is an application architecture like MV&#42;.
-It was designed by Facebook.
-In contrast to MV&#42; pattern, Flux has a uni-directional data flow as its strength, which means data flow through the app in single direction.
+Flux is an application architecture designed by Facebook.
+In constrast to other patterns like MVC and MVVM, Flux has a uni-directional data flow as its strength, which means data flow through the app in a single direction.
 It makes data more predictable, and make bugs easier to trackdown.
 In this article, I will show how to Flux—by giving an example of an iOS Todo App.

+The full source code can be found at [nRewik/Flux-in-Swift-Example](https://github.com/nRewik/Flux-in-Swift-Example)

 ## The big picture

+At first glance, Flux looks like MV&#42; pattern.

 Flux is composed from four components. ...